 In 2007, breast cancer was the leading cause of alcohol-attributable deaths in women over 30 years old.
 More than a third of breast cancer deaths in New Zealand women were attributable to drinking less that two standard drinks per day on average.

 WA Alcohol and Drug Office 'Spread' ad by The Brand Agency

-Among those who had attempted suicide and were admitted to an Emergency Department in 1999, 29% of young New Zealanders had some degree of harmful or dependent alcohol use.
+Among those who had attempted suicide and were admitted to an Emergency Department in 1999, alcohol was present for 29% of the presentations.

 There are many, many direct and indirect harms resulting from alcohol use.
 Drinkers should be aware that the harms are both acute and chronic, and don’t just relate to heavy drinking.
 Lower levels of consumption can also cause significant harm.

 Harm in our Emergency Departments

 Alcohol-related presentations have a significant impact on the ED, particularly on weekends.
 Over 42 8-hour shifts between 15 November 2013 and 9 December 2013, alcohol-related presentations accounted for 10% of all presentations in the emergency department on a Saturday, increasing up to 25% during the night shift.

 Another survey conducted in 2018, at 2:00 am Saturday 16 December one in five (17.2%) admissions to the ED were as the result of harmful alcohol use.
 This compared to around one in eight in Australia (13.3%).

 Click the image to download a bigger picture

 There is no safe level of consumption for adolescents given the irreversible effects of alcohol on brain development.
 As the amount of alcohol consumed increases, declines in memory recall and learning are shown.
 Female adolescent brains are particularly vulnerable to the damaging effects of alcohol.

 The more alcohol-related harms a young New Zealander experiences, the less likely they are to finish high school.